Pharmacy Benefits

 Specialty drugs

 Some medications are considered specialty drugs.
-They’re used to treat certain complex health conditions.
+They're used to treat certain complex health conditions.
 Specialty drugs tend to be expensive and may need special handling.
-The Specialty Drug List is divided into two groups, preferred and non-preferred.
-Preferred specialty drugs have the lowest copay or coinsurance.
-To see your share of the costs and a list of medications that are considered specialty drugs, sign in to your secure member site.
+The Specialty Drug List is divided into two groups, preferred generic specialty drugs and preferred brand specialty drugs.
+Preferred generic specialty drugs have the lowest copay or coinsurance.
+To see your share of the costs and a list of medications that are considered specialty drugs, sign in to your secure member site

 If you need to fill a new specialty drug:

-- Your plan may not cover all of the drugs on the specialty drug list, so check your coverage document on your secure member site, or call the Customer Service number on the back of your Medica ID card for your specific benefits.
+2. Your plan may not cover all of the drugs on the specialty drug list, so check your coverage document on your secure member site, or call the Member Services number on the back of your Medica ID card for your specific benefits.

-- Once you've verified your benefits, have your prescription filled through a Hennepin Healthcare Pharmacy.
+3. Once you've verified your benefits, have your prescription filled through HCMC Specialty Services Pharmacy.

 Mail order